 Monopoly on the use of force

-Several recent surveys show that there is a rising number of Indonesians demanding that Islam play a stronger role in state organizations and politics.
-Despite this trend toward Islamization, none of the many religious and other minorities (e.g., Ahmadis, Shi’ites, native-faith followers, LGBTQ+ citizens and ethnic Chinese) have been denied citizenship rights.
-Indeed, for many minorities (including ethnic Chinese, who faced problems securing citizenship under the pre-1998 autocratic regime), the problem no longer concerns the obtaining of citizenship but rather the discrimination faced despite being citizens.
+A large majority of Indonesians support the existing form of the state, but there are tensions between the idea of a nation-state based on the multireligious Pancasila state ideology and the notion of Islam’s supremacy.
+In a March 2024 survey by the Pew Research Center, an overwhelming majority of Muslims (86%) said it is very important to be Muslim to be truly Indonesian.
+Despite this high degree of Islamization, none of the many religious and other minorities (for example, Ahmadis, Shi’ites, native-faith followers, LGBTQ+ citizens and ethnic Chinese) has been denied citizenship rights.
+Indeed, for many minorities (including ethnic Chinese, who faced problems securing citizenship under the pre-1998 autocratic regime), the primary concern in this regard is no longer with obtaining citizenship, but rather with the discrimination they face despite being citizens.

 State identity